 You are now ready to get started.
 So, what exactly does it take to create a successful blog and make money online?
 Though there’s a long way to go and lots of thorns and bullshit to walk upon, it is very much possible for anyone to create a successful blog that can generate quite a handsome amount of money that can be used for buying yourself a new villa, an SUV and any other accessories you wish to own.
 To be honest, blogging is the easiest way to generate a passive income online.

 Congrats, you are one hard nut to crack.
 You have successfully passed the preliminary test and reached the next level.
 Seriously, it would be no wonder if you become the next Michael Arrington, Pete Cashmore or Timothy Sykes.
 Now, I will guide you through the steps for creating a highly successful blog.
 The more prepared you are with this guide, higher the chances for you to be successful.

 1. Decide on the Topic

 Pick a topic or niche about which you are going to blog about.
-Don’t choose a topic which to too general like technology, smart phones or the internet.
-Be very specific on what your blog is going to be about.
+Don’t choose a topic which to too general like technology, smartphones or the internet.
+Be very specific about what your blog is going to be about.
 If you target a wider audience, it will be very difficult for you to establish yourself, gain authority and grow your following.
 Also be sure to choose a topic which you will find interesting no matter what.
 It is always to safer to spend some time deciding what you are going to post about before choosing a domain name and creating your blog.
-If you have already decided what your blog is going to be about, jump to the next section.
+Here are some example niches for you to choose from – personal finance, parenting, health and fitness, food, home decor, music, beauty and fashion, lifestyle, personal and career development, etc. If you have already decided what your blog is going to be about, jump on to the next section.